davidmam/test2015/outline.md

 # Title

-by Authors David, Joe and Freya
+by Authors David and Freya

 ## Overview